kumahq/kuma-website/app/_src/guides/migration-to-the-new-policies.md

 Note that `MeshHTTPRoute` has precedence over `MeshGatewayRoute`.

+We're going to start with a gateway and simple legacy `MeshGatewayRoute`, look at how to migrate `MeshGatewayRoutes` in general and then finish with migrating our example `MeshGatewayRoute`.

-Let's deploy the following `MeshGateway` and `MeshGatewayInstance`:
+Let's start with the following `MeshGateway` and `MeshGatewayInstance`:

 ```sh
 echo "---